 - Logo Joke: It's traditional for the magazine to commemorate its anniversary each February by reproducing the cover from the inaugural issue, shown above.
-However, in more recent years the anniversary issues have often used new cover illustrations that re-imagine or parody the original.
+However, in recent years the anniversary issues have featured new cover illustrations that re-imagine or parody the original.
 (Examples here◊ and here◊).

 - Phony Article: House cartoonists are sometimes used to advertise products.

 - Serious Business: The proper rules of grammar must always be observed!